Stay alert: In addition to invalid emails, other types may end your campaigns

 Many people often make email entries that use slang words or profanity, in addition to sexual terms.
 If possible, remove all these emails from your base.

-Since the antispam systems have word filters, when your emails are delivered, they can trigger blocking mechanisms and harm your campaigns
+Since the antispam systems have word filters, when your emails are delivered, they can trigger blocking mechanisms and destroy your email reputation.

 7- System Emails